Cow Cuddling Takes Over Goat Yoga As New Way To Find Inner Peace

 Cow cuddling?
 Is this a real thing?
 Surprisingly, yes.

-The new trend and sweet practice is rapidly finding its way to needy takers who find this unexpected activity does a lot to bring them inner peace.
+The new trend and sweet practice is rapidly finding its way to needy takers who find this unexpected activity does a lot in the way of bringing them inner peace.

 According to New York State’s Mountain Horse Farm via Healthy Food House, cows command “a special body language” that makes them able to communicate with people.
 They allegedly are able to feel everything from happiness and sadness to anxiety.